 We worked with Cotswold Archaeology, students from Malmesbury School, members of the Young Archaeologists Club, Malmesbury 1st King Athelstan Scouts, and volunteers to create a trail of test pits and experiences across Malmesbury.
 We enjoyed professional finds interpretation, explanations of Malmesbury’s Anglo-Saxon and historic landscape and special discovery locations for children.

 Malmesbury’s Big Athelstan Dig Trail was open for viewing on Saturday the 6th and Sunday 7th July between 10:30am to 4:00pm.
-This priceless event attracted over 200 volunteer diggers and stewards and over 1,000 visitors and was free to attend.
+This priceless event attracted over 200 volunteer diggers and stewards and well over 1,000 visitors and was free to attend.

 What is the Malmesbury’s Big Athelstan Dig?